rails/sdoc/README.md

-### This is just a fork to test some minor hacks to better support Windows.
+### Caution: This is just a fork to test some minor hacks to better support Windows.

+( Purpuse is to remove Colons (:) in composite paths for URLs in Windows. )

 ### Please use the original:

 # SDoc